XelorR/sf_project_6/README.md

     - [x] the rest
     - [x] spb catalog
 - [x] new - Petr - update and push prefinal parser
-- [ ] new - combine parsed datasets
-- [ ] new - make parsed compatible with test
-- [ ] new - append parsed to test
 - [x] org - Petr - form a Kaggle Team
 - [x] new - Petr - add "baseline" train dataset and ensure having same set of cols for all 3
 - [x] new - both - implement feature-related comments from [2022-03-19_train-test_comparison.ipynb](2022-03-19_train-test_comparison.ipynb)
 - [x] new - Michael - preprocess BodyType
-- [ ] new - multiplyer for price according to USD course (or some other idea)
+- [x] new - multiplyer for price according to USD course (or some other idea)
+- [x] new - start EDA
+- [x] prepare first models and calculate feature importances
+- [ ] new - combine parsed datasets
+- [ ] new - make parsed compatible with test
+- [ ] new - append parsed to test
-- [ ] new - start EDA
+- [ ] new - both - do experiments.
+A lot